ManOSan96/Educational-Guess-the-Time-Finished-React/README.md

 # Guess-The-Time-React
-SPA to work with React refs and portals.
+SPA to work with **React refs and portals**.
 Press the button to start the timer and try to stop on time to get the highest score.

 With the guidance of Maximilian Schwarzmuller